Tuesday, December 11, 2018

 By leveraging the Zero Trust model, an organization can enforce an easy-to-manage access policy that is unified regardless of where the users, devices or resource are located.

-With this shift, you can also govern the activities of standard or privileged accounts, across any resource with full audit trail of the user’s actions.
+With this shift, you can also govern the activities of standard or privileged accounts, across any resource with full audit trail of the user’s action leading to simplified data governance and compliance.

 The discussion will include: